 In 2020 we donated $16,000 from our 2019 profits to fund the Community Grants and Donations.
 We were able to support 15 local non-profits working in the fields of health, wellness, and education.
 Find the list of recipients here.

 Beyond that, we're dedicated to cultivating a culture of people who appreciate farmers and real food.
 Together, we're doing our part to nourish the place we call home.

 In addition to supporting our community in a variety of ways, Ukiah Natural Foods works to reduce waste, create living wage jobs, and embrace energy saving technologies and ideas.
 We know that in order for a place to grow and stay well, everyone must do their part.
 We try to lead by example and invite everyone in Ukiah to do the same!

 A healthy food system requires strong, local, small scale farms and ranches.
 Mendocino County boasts family operations that have been in business for generations, AND new farms supplying a variety of produce, dairy, and meat to the Co-op, farmers markets and local CSA.

 Our 2020 Community Grants & Donations recipients can be found here.
 Application for 2021 grants will be available in late 2020.
 Check back later for the grant application.

 The Co-op's commitment to a healthy community is reflected in our annual initiatives, including Give Back to Schools Week and Community Grants & Donations.
-Give Back to Schools Week takes place in September 2020.
+Give Back to Schools Week takes place October 11 - 17, 2020.